 Heather Raquel Phillips is a mixed race, interdisciplinary artist and independent curator.
-As a Philadelphia native & resident, she creates her work with a tight knit community of friends to create intimate imagery & visibility for her subjects.
+As a resident and native to the Philadelphia area, she creates her work with a tight knit community of friends to create intimate imagery & visibility for her subjects.

 Phillips received her BFA from Tyler School of Art and her MFA from University of Pennsylvania where she was the recipient of the prestigious Toby Devon Lewis Fellowship, as well as the Stuart Egnal Scholarship Award.
 She has recently shown work at Mama Gallery, LA, the Ice Box Project Space, NAPOLEON &Space 1026 in Philadelphia, BLAM Gallery, Brooklyn, NY, Hyphen, D.C. & The Leather Archives and Museum in Chicago.
 She had a solo show in Spring of 2018 at James Oliver Gallery in Philadelphia.
-Phillips was Ms. Philadelphia Leather 2017 & She is a member of the artist run space, NAPOLEON, a lecturer in The fine arts department at The University of Pennsylvania.
+She is a member of the artist run space, NAPOLEON, a lecturer in The fine arts department at The University of Pennsylvania & Ms. Philadelphia Leather 2017.